 French – This class will give campers and introduction to the French language as well as culture.
 They will learn pronunciation of new words and even begin to build a new vocabulary.

-Jewelry Making – Campers will learn the basics of design layout, forming, joining, basic construction, filing and finishing completing a unique piece of jewelry.
+Jewelry Making – Campers will learn the basics of design layout, forming, joining, basic construction, filing and finishing completing friendship bracelets, dough jewelry, and custom paper beads.

-Karate – Americks Karate’s comprehensive character enrichment program seeks to use karate as a tool used to convey lessons such as self-confidence, focus, discipline, respect, goal settling and self-control, all while being introduced to the tradition martial art of kenpo and tae kwon do. $20.00 10-week session
+Karate – KARATE’s comprehensive character enrichment program seeks to use karate as a tool used to convey lessons such as self-confidence, focus, discipline, respect, goal setting and self-control, all while being introduced to the tradition martial art of kenpo and tae kwon do.

 Science – Campers will discover science through hands-on explorations using a variety of materials and equipment.
-Some areas they will explore are: chemistry, plant life, and environmental science.
+Some areas they will explore are volcanoes, lightning, pop rocks and rain clouds.

 Sewing – Campers will be introduced to the fundamentals of sewing and the creative design process as they construct a handbag or book-bag.
-Students will be guided in fabric selection, to cutting, stitching and construction.
+Students will be guided in fabric selection, to cutting, stitching and construction to make a quilt blanket.

 Yoga – Yoga is for everyone, all ages, boys and girls!
 Yoga offers many of the same benefits to children as it does to adults, such as a healthier body, the ability to control stress, increased self-esteem and a greater concentration.
 Certified Yoga Instructor, MaryFrances Trunfio, will introduce fun exploratory poses while focusing on having fun.
 So, bring your mat, wear comfortable loose fit clothing (no jeans) and get ready to have some fun.